CattyMeowy/swifticat.github.io/rules.md

 <summary>For example, you may not:</summary>
 <br>

-  * Talk about serious topics in detail
+  <li>Talk about serious topics in detail</li>

-  * Make fun of controversial events such as 9/11
+  <li>Make fun of controversial events such as 9/11</li>

-  * Talk about serious topics in general if there is no context behind it (e.g. explaining a serious topic is fine if it isn't detailed, referencing or relating a serious topic to a meme or something funny isn't)
+  <li>Talk about serious topics in general if there is no context behind it (e.g. explaining a serious topic is fine if it isn't detailed, referencing or relating a serious topic to a meme or something funny isn't)</li>

 </details>